 The measurement method for carcass thickness is ISO 583.
 The actual thickness of the carcass largely determines the suitable usage range for the belt.
 A very thin carcass will require less material to manufacture and be cheaper in cost.
 It will typically be easy to flex around pulleys and be able to take a troughed shape in narrow width conveyor frames.
 However, being thin and flexible also makes the belt more sensitive to damage from material impact and sharp edges.
-The thickness of a carcass can be increased simply by increasing the amount of rubber between the fabric plies and/or the number of plies.
-The downside to this is that the belt will become more rigid and could prove to be problematic and actually lead to internal damage within the carcass.
+The thickness of a carcass can be increased simply by increasing the amount of rubber between the fabric plies.
+The downside to this is that it will become more rigid and could prove to be problematic and actually lead to internal damage within the carcass.